To be more successful, stop competing*

 It means having the confidence to say: this is who we are, this is what we believe, this is how we show up.
 And accepting that not everyone will choose you.
 That’s fine.
 The ones who do will care more, stay longer, and pay what you’re worth.

 Strong brands give pricing power.
-Warren Buffett calls brand a moat – it protects against competitors and market volatility.
-If the world’s most respected investor thinks brand is the single most important factor in evaluating a business, it’s probably worth taking seriously.
+Warren Buffett famously called brand ‘a moat' – to protect you against competitors and market volatility.
+If Warren says brand is the single most important factor in evaluating a business, it might be worth taking seriously.

-And the data backs this up.
+Data backs this up.
 Brands with strong, consistent associations have nine times more volume share.
 People pay twice the price.
-Strongest brands consistently outperform the S&P 500.
+The strongest brands consistently outperform the S&P 500.

-You don't get any of that by competing harder on features.
+You don’t get that by competing harder on features and discounts.

 When everyone’s hustling to outdo each other, take a breath.